 Here are some Ashey Tips for You

-When used properly, wood ashes can be a great addition to your garden.
-Wood ashes contain many nutrients that can help your plants grow stronger and healthier.
+Wood ashes can be a great addition to your garden when used properly.
+Wood ashes contain many nutrients to help your plants grow stronger and healthier.
 Here are some tips on how to use wood ashes in the garden:

 1. Use small amounts of wood ash – Too much ash can harm your plants by causing them to become too alkaline.
 Aim for a ratio of 1 part wood ash to 10 parts soil.

-2. Spread the ash evenly – Make sure to spread the ash around your garden in an even layer, so the soil can absorb it.
+2. Spread the ash evenly – Make sure to spread it around your garden in an even layer so the soil can absorb it.

 3. Test your soil before adding wood ash – Before you add wood ash to your garden, test your soil’s pH level first.
 This will help you determine how much wood ash is safe for your plants.